-Take the time to remind your mentee that no single part of their identity defines them - their values, ethics, religion, racial and ethnic identity, sexuality and gender are a part of a much larger whole person.
+IT IS IMPORTANT to remind your mentee that no single part of their identity defines them - their values, ethics, religion, racial and ethnic identity, sexuality and gender are a part of a much larger whole person.
 None of the different elements dictate who they have to be.